 Iced over?
 Defrost the freezer entirely for 24 hours, then run it again.
 If it ices over again quickly, the defrost heater or thermostat is the deeper issue.

-Step 3 — Listen for the compressor
+Step 3: Listen for the compressor (and its start relay)

-Step 4 — Check the door seals
+Step 4: Check the door seals

 Take a dollar bill, close it in the door, and try to pull it out.
 If it slides out easily, the gasket isn't sealing and warm air is leaking in.
 Sometimes this masquerades as "not cooling" when really the fridge is just losing the fight against ambient air.
 Replacement gaskets are model-specific but typically $40–$80.